Login

 View Details

-Once quickly warmed up and used, the water drains into your sewage system.
-Water heaters are designed to heat potable water that is safe for cleaning, cooking, and drinking.
+Once heated and utilized, the water is then drained into your sewage system.
+Water heaters are specifically designed to heat potable water that is safe for tasks like cleaning, cooking, and drinking.

-As you compare boilers versus hot water heaters, keep in mind that the latter doesn't send steam through your home to heat it; it sends hot water directly to the desired locations.
+As you compare boilers with water heaters, remember that the latter does not distribute steam to heat your home; rather, it delivers hot water directly to various locations as necessary.

 1. Types